← All Articles

 Step 5: Test Before Committing

-Government Grants: Don't Leave Money on the Table
+Government Grants: Don't Leave This Money Behind

-• Security hardening: How do you configure firewalls, identity management, encryption?
+• Security hardening: Firewalls, identity management, encryption

-• Cost optimization: How do you avoid bill shock?
+• Cost optimization: Avoiding bill shock

-• Team training: How do you upskill your team?
+• Team training: Upskilling your people

-Final Recommendation
+My Recommendation

-If forced to rank for SMEs:
+If I had to rank for SMEs:

 1. GCP if you're data-driven or analytics-focused (best value, transparent pricing)